 Time difference between the car A and the car B entering the defined zone 1.
 The zone 2 is ignored for the time gap

-The widget in Video Insights shows the median time gap for all selected vehicles in the analyzed place and time either as a single value or as a bar graph for a given time unit (for more information about time units please see this article).
-However, if you are interested in all individual vehicle time gaps, don't worry, they are available in our .xls reports or you can create the Vehicle list widget for that.
+The widget in Video Insights shows the mean time gap either as a single value or as a bar graph for a given time unit.
+If you are interested in all individual vehicle time gaps, they are available in our .xls reports or you can create the Vehicle list widget for that.

 Examples: How busy is a street in the morning, around noon and in the evening?
 What is the average timegap of the vehicles in and out of the rush hour?
 Do the drivers respect a safe distance in front of a dangerous place on the road?